ARMmbed/mbed-os-5-docs/docs/reference/contributing/target/flash.md

 #### Linker script updates

 When building a bootloader application or an application that uses a bootloader, the Arm Mbed OS build system automatically defines values for the start of application flash, `MBED_APP_START`, and size of application flash, `MBED_APP_SIZE`, when preprocessing the linker script.
 When updating a target to support this functionality, linker scripts must place all flash data in a location starting at `MBED_APP_START` and must limit the size of that data to `MBED_APP_SIZE`.
 This change must occur for the linker scripts of all toolchains - GCC Arm (.ld), Arm (.sct) and IAR (.icf).
-You can find examples of this for the <a href="https://github.com/ARMmbed/mbed-os/commit/579b2fbe40c40a443dc2aaa6850304eccf1dd87e" target="_blank">k64f</a>, <a href="https://github.com/ARMmbed/mbed-os/commit/ca8873b160eb438d18f7b4186f8f84e7578a9959" target="_blank">stm32f429</a>, <a href="https://github.com/ARMmbed/mbed-os/commit/bcab66c26d18d837362ea92afca9f4de1b668070" target="_blank">odin-w2</a>.
+You can find examples of this for the [k64f](https://github.com/ARMmbed/mbed-os/commit/579b2fbe40c40a443dc2aaa6850304eccf1dd87e), [stm32f429](https://github.com/ARMmbed/mbed-os/commit/ca8873b160eb438d18f7b4186f8f84e7578a9959), [odin-w2](https://github.com/ARMmbed/mbed-os/commit/bcab66c26d18d837362ea92afca9f4de1b668070).

 Use these 2 defines in place of flash start and size for a target:
 - `MBED_APP_START` - defines an address where an application space starts.